Legal Studies Major (BA)

 A legal studies major also offers professional certificates, interdisciplinary pathways, pre-law advising, and opportunities for graduate credit.
 Hamline’s program is one of very few regional or national programs that offers a professional paralegal certificate rooted in the liberal arts tradition.

 With this legal studies major, you’ll also complete your graduate-level paralegal certificate and be prepared to work as a paralegal or in fields where paralegal skills are an added value.

 With this flexible major, you can explore the law and its relationship to persons, systems, and institutions.
 This major is optional for pre-law students.

 Graduate paralegal certificate

-Students who major in legal studies: Law and society or feminist legal studies can pursue a graduate-level paralegal certificate in addition to their major coursework.
+Students who major in legal studies can pursue a graduate-level paralegal certificate in addition to their major coursework.

 A multidisciplinary approach to the study of crime, motivations for criminal behavior, and the response and use of psychology.

 Hamline students participate in research with faculty as early as their first year, something usually reserved for graduate students at other institutions.